Washington Square (Oregon): History

 In 2005, Macerich opened a 100000 sqft addition, housing 30 more stores (including The Cheesecake Factory, Sephora, Godiva Chocolatier, and Williams Sonoma).
 At the same time, other improvements were made throughout the mall and two new parking structures were added.
 Mervyn's closed in November 2005 and their location, which they owned, was sold to the mall.
 The site was refurbished and reopened as Dick's Sporting Goods in March 2008.

 The Sears store opened in 1973, as one of the mall's first tenants.
+It closed in early 2019, and the still-vacant building was demolished in 2026.

 In February 2011, Swedish clothing retailer H&M opened their doors at Washington Square.
 It is the company's second location in Oregon.

 In 2015, Sears Holdings spun off 235 properties, including the Sears at Washington Square, into Seritage Growth Properties.

-On October 15, 2018, original anchor store Sears announced that their location at Washington Square would be closing as part of the chain's bankruptcy filing.
+On October 15, 2018, original anchor store Sears announced that their location at Washington Square would be closing as part of the chain's bankruptcy filing, by early 2019.
+Demolition of the former Sears space began in early 2026, as part of a major renovation of that part of the mall.
+Dick’s Sporting Goods plans to open one of their large format Dick’s House of Sport concept stores in the space of the former Sears.
+The store is currently under construction and expected to open in 2027.